-Starting your own mini Christmas tree plantation can be a fun way to ensure you will have a supply of varieties you like for many years.
+Starting your own mini Christmas tree farm can be a fun way to ensure you will have a supply of varieties you like for many years.
 You will not be able to raise them indoors (if using traditional evergreen species), but you could get them started inside.

 Evergreen seedlings are often plentiful in early spring.
 If you buy them in bulk, they can be obtained for as little as a dollar or two per piece.

 Create a potting mix that is acidic and drains well and pot each one individually in a gallon-sized nursery container.
 Water them as you would a house plant, until it is warm enough to place them outside.

 They can spend their first full year in the pot.
 Allow them to go dormant in the winter by placing them in a garage or by burying the pot for the winter to protect their roots.

 Seedlings can be planted in the field (or your yard) in early spring.
 Allow 8 to 10 ft. between each tree and shear them in mid-summer to keep their growth compact and conical.

 Christmas trees are a crop, just like corn, pumpkins or berries.
 They are planted to be harvested.
 Because they stay in the ground an average of seven to 10 years each, they do a lot of good for the environment.